LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 #. **SQL TASK:** At this point, you will have tables for ``Jobs``, ``Employers``, ``Skills``, and ``JobSkills``.
 In ``queries.sql`` under "Part 1", list the columns and their data types
    in the ``Jobs`` table.

+Before moving on to Task 2, run the autograding tests for Task 1.
+Once the tests pass, you are ready to go!

 Your running application still has limited functionality.
 You won't yet be able to add a job with the *Add Job* form.
 You also won't yet be able to view the list of jobs or search for jobs - but this is mostly because you have no job data.
 Move on to